First-time mums-to-be usually have a vision about what their baby would look like once born.

 What Does Baby Acne Look Like?

-Many babies also get little white bumps on their nose, cheeks or chin, known as milia.
+Many babies also get little white bumps on their noses, cheeks or chin, known as milia.
 These emerge when dead skin cells are trapped within tiny pockets of skin.
 They are unrelated to baby acne and, according to paediatricians, do not need treatment.

 When Does Baby Acne Appear?

-While you might notice baby acne on your little one’s face at birth, medical experts think it usually develops two to four weeks after birth.
+While you might notice acne on your little one’s face at birth, medical experts think it usually develops two to four weeks after birth.

 It can last anywhere from a few days or weeks to several months.